Khaled Youssef: Biography

 He has been a member of the Egyptian parliament since 2015.

 He participated in students' activities launched relationship between the Director and senior politicians, cultured and creative characters in Egypt, such as Youssef Shahin who advised him to work in cinema when he felt that he enjoys talent.
 Therefore, he offered him to know about cinema world through participation in short narrative documentary film "Al Kahira Monwara Beahliha" when an acting personality embodiment was entrusted to him, in addition to training on directing.
 He quickly discovered his being attracted to direction, so he joined Youssef Shahin scholars.

 In 1992, he became co-director to Youssef Shahin in "Al Muhajer" film.
 He participated in writing the film's scenario and dialogue together with others.
-This is highly reflected in the next films, particularly when he became the excusive director of "Al Maseer", "Al Akhar", and "Alexandria New York " that he assisted Youssef Shahin in writing the story, scenario and dialogue for these films.
+This is highly reflected in the next films, particularly when he became the exclusive director of "Al Maseer", "Al Akhar", and "Alexandria New York " that he assisted Youssef Shahin in writing the story, scenario and dialogue for these films.

 In 2000, he authored and directed his first film "Al Asifa", and he obtained the grand prize of International Arbitration Committee in Cairo International Cinema Festival (Silver Pyramid), and the reward of Best Arabic Film, in addition to the reward of best director (Top Work) in the National Festival of the Egyptian Cinema.
 He participated in many international festivals, such as San Francisco Festival in USA.

 In 2001, he directed his second Film "Gwaz Biqarar Gomhoury", and he obtained the reward of best director (Top Work) in the National Festival of the Egyptian Cinema.

 In 2004, he directed "Enta Omry" Film, and represented Egypt in Cairo International Cinema Festival.
 The film obtained the reward of the Best Actress.